What You’ll Learn 🎥

 Real-time data streaming with full resolution

-The camera supports the high-performance industrial standard GigE Vision.
-The standard introduced in 2006 provides a framework for transmitting high-speed video and related control over Ethernet networks.
+These cameras support the high-performance industrial standard GigE Vision, introduced in 2006.
+This standard provides a robust framework for transmitting high-speed video and control data over Ethernet networks.

 The benefits are high-speed data transfer rates up to 1GBit/s (based on 1000Base-T) connectable to every standard GigE Ethernet port and cable lengths up to 100m.

-Dewesoft uses OptoStream GigE SDK for communication with cameras that support GigE Vision standard.
+Dewesoft uses the OptoStream GigE SDK to communicate with cameras that support the GigE Vision standard.

 System requirements: